MicrosoftDocs/iis-docs/iis/configuration/system.webServer/security/ipSecurity/add.md

 ---
 title: "Adding IP Security &lt;add&gt;"
 author: rick-anderson
 description: "Overview The &lt;add&gt; element of the &lt;ipSecurity&gt; collection defines a unique IP security restriction.
-Each restriction can be based on the IP versi..." ms.date: 09/26/2016 ms.assetid: 3927dd7a-73a8-4348-a3d2-1a359f5d5fc1 msc.legacyurl: /configreference/system.webserver/security/ipsecurity/add
+Each restriction can be based on the IP version" ms.date: 09/26/2016 ms.assetid: 3927dd7a-73a8-4348-a3d2-1a359f5d5fc1 msc.legacyurl: /configreference/system.webserver/security/ipsecurity/add